wdhg/os/src/synchronisation.md

 }
 ```

+Using this example, here is a proof of the mutual exclusion:

-Using this example, assume processes 0 and 1 are requesting permission to enter the critical section.
-Then `interested[0] = true`, `interested[1] = true`, and `turn` is now controlling which thread is able to enter the critical section.
+- Assume processes 0 and 1 are requesting permission to enter the critical section.
+Then `interested[0] = true`, `interested[1] = true`, and `turn` is controlling which thread is able to enter the critical section.

-If `turn = 0`, process 0 will then be able to enter into the critical section.
-Process 1 is now waiting for process 0 to set `interested[0]` to `false` once process 0 calls `exit_critical`.
-Then process 1 can enter the critical section.
+- If `turn = 0`, process 0 will then be able to enter into the critical section.
+Process 1 is now waiting for process 0 to set `interested[0]` to `false`, which only happens when process 0 calls `exit_critical`.
+Once process 0 has called `exit_critical`, then process 1 is allowed to enter the critical section.

-If `turn = 1` the opposite will happen, where process 1 will enter the critical section before process 0.
+- If `turn = 1` the opposite will happen, where process 1 will enter the critical section before process 0.

+One major downside to Peterson's solution is that it still uses busy waiting.